HOW TO BE A BETTER LEADER

 - Service – Compassionate & Considerate

 I think it’s safe to say that humans at any age, by nature, are self-serving.
-From the early age of a toddler, the lesson is not to think about themselves more, but rather to play well with others, not hit their sister and share their toys.
-As our world trends towards a more narcissistic mentality where life revolves around the individual, leadership becomes more and more rare.
+From the early age of a toddler, the lesson is not to think about themselves more, but rather to play well with others, not hit their sister, and to share their toys.
+As our world trends towards a more narcissistic mentality where life revolves around the individual, leadership becomes rarer.
 Leadership should be intentionally developed and encouraged in athletes of all ages.

 Leaders also embody strong values and work ethic, becoming worthy examples to follow.
 This is where we see strong people lead by example and actively embody the team’s or organization’s ideals and mission.
 Their loudest form of communication comes through their actions and consistent behavior.
 Then, when words are used, they have earned the respect of their peers in such a way that the message carries weight and is received well.

 In my opinion, the loudest guy in the room is never typically a good leader.
-I can’t think of one person in my career where words alone moved me from point A to point B. And I really think that’s such a big part of what leadership is – it’s inspiration.
-To inspire movement, not dictate it, to help move a person or a team, or an organization, from where they are to another place.
+I can’t think of one person in my career where words alone moved me from point A to point B. I really think that’s such a big part of what leadership is – it’s inspiration, to inspire movement, not dictate it, to help move a person or a team, or an organization, from where they are to another place.

 - Trustworthy & Dependable

 Trust is critical to deep and meaningful relationships and, when there is no trust, the words fall to the ground without meaning.
 Being dependable is similar, but refers to being consistent over a long period of time.
 Bringing the same mental and physical level of effort day in and day out, taking care of your body, being mindful of recovery, and invested in scouting reports and on-court assignments.